ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 [ballerina/http] started HTTP/WS listener 0.0.0.0:9090
 ```

-By default, when Ballerina observability is enabled, Ballerina runtime exposes internal metrics via an HTTP endpoint for
+By default, when Ballerina observability is enabled, the Ballerina runtime exposes internal metrics via an HTTP endpoint for
 metrics monitoring and traces will be published to Jaeger.
 Prometheus should be configured to scrape metrics from
 the metrics HTTP endpoint in Ballerina.

-Ballerina logs are logged on to the console.
+Ballerina logs are logged on the console.
 Therefore, the logs need to be redirected to a file, which can then be
 pushed to [Elastic Stack](#distributed-logging) to perform the log analysis.

 Therefore, redirect the standard output to a file if you want to monitor logs.